 I predicted: “Given that the other top clubs achieved points tallies so closely aligned with Expected Points, it’s reasonable to think that United need to improve if they’re aim is to replicate, or better, this season’s finish.”

 - Achieved: 54

-Burnley have built a reputation for ‘organisation’ and ‘resilience’.
-But will it last?
+Burnley built a reputation for ‘organisation’ and ‘resilience’.
+But could it ever last?

-No doubt, they should be commended for their achievement last season.
-Given their resources, pound for pound, I think they achieved the most of any Premier League club in the 2017-18 season.
+No doubt, they should be commended for their finishing position.
+Given their resources, pound for pound, I think Burnley achieved the most of any Premier League club in the 2017-18 season.

 1. Crystal Palace